thelittlewozniak/thelittlewozniak/README.md

 <img align="left" src="https://github.com/thelittlewozniak/thelittlewozniak/blob/master/FB_IMG_1565035306465.jpg" width="100">
 Hi all!
 My name is Nathan.
 I'm a Developer Evangelist who try to make the world better and more aware of new technologies!
-How am I try to make that?
+How do I try to make that?